Discovering Transforms: A Tutorial on Circulant Matrices, Circular Convolution, and the Discrete Fourier Transform: Simultaneous Diagonalization of all Circulant Matrices Yields the DFT

+In this section, we will {\em derive} the DFT as a byproduct of diagonalizing circulant matrices.
+Since all circulant matrices mutually commute, we recall~\cref{s_diag.lemma} and look for a circulant matrix that has simple eigenvalues.
+The eigenvectors of that matrix will then give the simultaneously diagonalizing transformation.

 The shift operator is in some sense the most fundamental circulant matrix, and is therefore a good candidate for an eigenvector/eigenvalue decomposition.
 The eigenvalue problem for $S$ will turn out to be the simplest one.
-Its immediate that $S$ is {\em normal}, meaning that it commutes with its adjoint (we in fact have a stronger statement $S^*S=SS^*=I$).
-Any normal matrix has a full set of mutually orthogonal eigenvectors.
-We will not need this fact here since we will explicitly construct all the eigenvectors.
-Once its eigenvectors are found, we will be able to diagonalize all circulant matrices using them.
 Note that we have two options.
 To find eigenvectors of $S$ or alternatively of $S^*$.
 We begin with $S^*$ since this will end up yielding the classically defined DFT.